Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 The technological guardrails define preferred standards, protocols, frameworks, and formats.
 They create a unified technological framework that ensures interoperability, security, and maintainability while providing sufficient flexibility for future developments.

 - **Preferred protocols:** Use of open, standardized protocols such as HTTPS/REST, WebSocket, or gRPC for communication and integration.
-- **Frameworks:** Use of proven, long-term supported frameworks (e.g., **WebExpress-Framework** as the platform base) with an active community and clear update strategy.
+- **Frameworks:** Use of proven, long-term supported frameworks (e.g., **WebExpress** framework as the platform base) with an active community and clear update strategy.
 - **Data and configuration formats:** Use of interoperable formats such as JSON or YAML for data exchange and XML as the primary configuration format.
 Configuration files are deliberately stored at file level so they can be versioned in Git and changes documented.
 For automated distribution and updates of these configurations, configuration management tools like Puppet or similar solutions may be used.
 In containerized environments (e.g., Docker, Kubernetes, OpenShift), XML configurations can be mounted as volumes or provided via ConfigMaps/Secrets to ensure consistent, versioned, and automatically deployable configuration even in highly scalable scenarios.
 UTF-8 is the mandatory standard encoding for all text-based formats to preserve compatibility and interoperability.
 - **Interoperability:** Design of interfaces and data models compatible with common enterprise systems and open-source solutions.